-This course will provide the knowledge and clinical skills to practice mental health nursing skilfully and within ethical and legal boundaries.
+This program will provide the knowledge and clinical skills to practice mental health nursing skilfully and within ethical and legal boundaries.

 Mental Health Nursing at Western

 The program encourages critical examination of current issues in mental health within national strategic directions for mental health care.
 Students gain understandings of how to use the self therapeutically, and the experiences of people who have mental illnesses, disorders and crises.